benjypng/logseq-powerblocks-plugin/README.md

 2. Normal templates

 Button templates allow the adding of templates using a button, while normal templates work like regular templates.
 A list of supported syntaxes can be found below.

+_Note: This plugin is still in alpha stage and will not be accepting any PRs.
+Please include any feature request as a Github issue._

 ![](screenshots/demo.gif)